NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 https://bugs.launchpad.net/ironic/+bug/1526226

-The proposal presents the work required to enhance the power interface to support soft reboot, soft power off and diagnostic interrupt (NMI [1]).
+The proposal presents the work required to enhance the power interface to support soft reboot and soft power off, and the management interface to support diagnostic interrupt (NMI [1]).

 Problem description
 ===================
-There exists a problem in the current PowerInterface base class which doesn't provide with soft power off and diagnostic interrupt (NMI [1]) capabilities even though ipmitool [2] and most of BMCs support these capabilities.
+There exists a problem in the current Abstract Interface which doesn't provide with soft power off and diagnostic interrupt (NMI [1]) capabilities even though ipmitool [2] and most of BMCs support these capabilities.